zorker/rothui/wow7.0/oUF_SimpleConfig/README.md

 ## Unit elements

-Any unit can create any of the following elements.
+Any unit can create any of the following elements on unit level.

 * **healthbar**: type:TABLE, healthbar config
 * **powerbar**: type:TABLE, powerbar config